simoniz0r/burl/README.md

 # burl

 A simple script that makes 'openssl' and bash's '/dev/tcp' easier to use.
-The default method is to try a HEAD request with openssl.
-If the HEAD request failed, bash's '/dev/tcp' is used.
-Otherwise, the request is repeated with openssl.
+The default method is openssl.

 # Usage